CPLN692-MUSA611-Open-Source-GIS/parse_pa_voter_rolls/README.md

 ### Parallel geocoding
-The batch size limit on the census geocoder is 10,000.
-We will skirt this restriction by submitting, in parallel, each of the files produced in the step above as separate batches.
+We will skirt the batch size restriction by submitting, in parallel, each of the files produced in the step above as separate batches.
 The data we get back can then be stored in a csv/lookup table and used to associate voter records with their registered locations (very roughly - the geocoder is far from perfect).

+`geocode.py` will attempt to geocode *every* batch.
+This is time consuming, but it should work.

+`geocode_subset.py` will attempt to geocode only the first 12,000 records, which is probably more suitable for demonstration purposes.